Quintuplet Cluster: Properties

+Sickle Nebula

+The nebula surrounding the Quintuplet is called G0.18-0.04, but is also called "the Sickle", due to its sickle-shaped appearance.
+The Quintuplet is the main ionizing source of this HII nebula.
+The sickle is detected in both radio and mid-infrared images.
+The nebula was imaged with Hubble, MeerKAT and later partly by JWST.
+The Wolf–Rayet star WR 102c is located inside the Sickle.

 Members

 The Quintuplet contains a number of massive and somewhat evolved stars, including 21 Wolf–Rayet stars, 2 luminous blue variables (three including the nearby runaway V4998 Sagittarii), and a number of red supergiants.
 There is also associated nebulosity ionised by the hot stars, most notably the Pistol Nebula between the Pistol Star and the core of the Quintuplet.